 - With the back of a small spoon, wipe any dulce de leche that has overflowed.
 This will leave a path for the coconut to stick.

-- Put unsweetened coconut on a small plate and roll the alfajores so that they're evenly coated.
+- Put ยฝ cup unsweetened shredded coconut on a small plate or bowl and roll the sides of the alfajores until coated.
 Or leave the sides plain.

 - Eat them and be happy.